hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitimportkey"></a>
 # **TransitImportKey**
-> void TransitImportKey (string name, TransitImportKeyRequest transitImportKeyRequest, string transitMountPath = null)
+> void TransitImportKey (TransitImportKeyRequest transitImportKeyRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Imports an externally-generated key into a new transit key